Kinvey/kinvey-cli/README.md

 * `flex create <service_name>`

-    Creates an internal flex service with the specified name.
+    Creates an internal flex service with the specified name along with a service environment.
 You need to specify a domain (application or organization) using the `--app` or `--org` option.

     * `--app <application>`